proofofjogi/anyqr/README.md

 # Display QR Codes
-A simple tool to create any QR code offline on your node own node.
+Sometimes you need to generate a QR code on your node, for whatever reason.
+This simple tool create any QR code you want on your node and displays it on your local network.
+It can be exposed via tor too if need be for remote access.

 ## Installation
 First, clone repository to your node.
 Run this in your terminal: